University of Southern California: Rivalries

 USC's most famous rival is UCLA with whom there is fierce athletic and scholastic competition.
 Both universities are in Los Angeles and approximately 10 mi apart.
+Both schools were members of the Pac-12 Conference for nearly a century until leaving for the Big Ten in 2024.
 Until 1982, the two schools also shared the same football stadium, the Los Angeles Memorial Coliseum.
 The victor of the annual football game takes home the Victory Bell.
 The Trojans and Bruins also compete in a year-long all-sports competition for the Lexus Gauntlet Trophy.
 Pranks between UCLA and USC were commonplace several decades ago.
 Both universities have cracked down on pranks since a 1989 incident when USC students released hundreds of crickets into the main UCLA library during finals week.
 Days before a clash between rivals UCLA and USC in 2009, the Bruins mascot was vandalized.
 It was splashed in cardinal and gold paint, USC's official colors, sparking memories of pranks played in the years earlier.
-The week preceding the annual football matchup with UCLA is known as "Troy Week" and features a number of traditions including CONQUEST!
-"The Ultimate Trojan Experience", Save Tommy Night, the CONQUEST!
+The week preceding the annual football matchup with UCLA is known as "Troy Week" and features a number of traditions including "The Ultimate Trojan Experience", Save Tommy Night, the CONQUEST!
 Bonfire, and all-night vigils by the USC Helenes and Trojan Knights to protect the campus from UCLA Bruins.

-In addition, USC has rivalries with other Pac-12 schools, particularly the Stanford Cardinal as they are the only two private universities in the Pac-12 Conference and are situated at opposing regions of California, as well as being the two oldest private research universities in California, 1880 and 1891, respectively.
+In addition, USC has rivalries with other former Pac-12 schools, particularly the Stanford Cardinal as they were the only two private universities in the Pac-12 Conference and are situated at opposing regions of California, as well as being the two oldest private research universities in California, 1880 and 1891, respectively.
 Recently, a rivalry has begun to exist between USC and the University of Oregon because of the two universities' dominant football programs with each school often serving as the toughest match-up on the opponent's schedule.

 Mascots

 Traveler, a white Andalusian horse, is the university's official mascot.
 Traveler I first appeared at a football game in 1961 ridden by Richard Saukko.
 The current horse is known as Traveler IX.
 Tommy Trojan, officially known as the Trojan Shrine, is a bronze statue in the model of a Trojan warrior at the center of campus.
 It is commonly mistaken as the school's official mascot.
 The statue was modeled after Trojan football players and is engraved with the ideal characteristics of a Trojan.
 It is a popular meeting point for students and a landmark for visitors.
 In the 1940s, George Tirebiter, a car-chasing dog, was the most popular unofficial mascot.
 It gained fame among students after it bit the mascot of the UCLA Bruins.
 The dog was kept by the Trojan Knights and was known to chase down cars on Trousdale Parkway, which runs through campus.
 After the original dog died, three others succeeded it.
 A statue was built in 2006 to honor the unofficial mascot.